-Throughout the years, low immigration rates and assimilation of Italians in the U.S. led to many changes in our congregations and opened the opportunity to spread the gospel to others as well.
+Throughout the years, decreasing immigration rates and high levels of assimilation among the Italian brethren led to many changes in our congregations and facilitated opportunity for spreading the gospel to others.

 In the early 1980’s, some churches, espousing the same persuasion regarding worship, organization, and adherence to Scriptural doctrines, started to hold annual meetings, that today convenes in a rotation basis in Los Angeles, CA, Buffalo, NY and Chicago, IL, under the name Christian Congregation in the United States.